forsaken-threads/loom/README.md

-# Webstuhl by forsaken-threads
+# Loom by forsaken-threads
 Vertically integrated application builder.
 Use your application to build your application.
 It's a delicious blend of CLI, UI, and IDE coding.

-Webstuhl leverages Laravel 5.3 and Vue.js 2 to make building data-intensive applications quick and easy.
-Declare your models as Webstuhl Resources and get these benefits automatically:
+Loom leverages Laravel 5.3 and Vue.js 2 to make building data-intensive applications quick and easy.
+Declare your models as Loom Resources and get these benefits automatically:

 * Totally configurable Vue components to interact with them in the UI
 * Resource controllers to serve up the Vue components and UI interaction